Vice President Pence campaigns in Baton Rouge for Eddie Rispone

 As Vice President Pence descended Air Force Two with candidate for governor Eddie Rispone, he introduced him as the state’s next governor.

 “Louisiana is important to the vice president.
-Important to the president of the United States.
+Important to the president of the United States,” Rispone told News 10.

 Side by side at the Baton Rouge Airport, Vice President Mike Pence and Republican candidate for Governor, Eddie Rispone, greeted a cheering crowd of donors, friends, and family.